Worldwide allergic rhinitis affects 10% to 30% of the population.

 Effect #2

 Similar symptoms can occur in a person’s eyes.
-Allergen can be trapped in eye lashes causing swelling, itchiness, redness and watering eyes.
+Allergens can be trapped in the eyelashes, causing swelling, itchiness, redness, and watering eyes.

 Effect #3